 October 24 and Oct 25, 2013 Kangbachen 4,000m

 Today is the well-deserved rest day in Kangbachen.
 We decided to go for a walk and explore the valley above the settlement.
 As we walked up higher we got spectacular views of the entire Janu group.
-It was very hot in the sun, although we were walking in deep snow.
+It was very hot in the sun, although we were walking in deep snow (the remains of the recent epic storm).
 Once the wind picked up though the cold was quite noticeable.
-We walked up quite high (perhaps up to 5,000m again) and it just got too tiring to walk up any higher.
+We walked up quite high (perhaps up to 5,000m or more again) and it just got too tiring to walk up any higher.
 We spent the better part of the day exploring the valley above the camp.

 Every teahouse has a kid my son's age (10).
-The kid works really hard from the morning until late evening.
+The kid works really hard, like a slave, from the morning until late evening.
 The work involves fetching water, chopping wood, cleaning, washing, cooking etc. By comparison, mo son has it so easy and he does not realize it.
 I wander why do these kids do not go to school?
 We passed a few schools and they were all empty.

 October 25 Lhonak 4,700m